kahawai-sre/msdndevtest/README.md

 1. Download https://github.com/microsoft/cascadia-code/releases/download/v2102.25/CascadiaCode-2102.25.zip (or newer from https://github.com/microsoft/cascadia-code/releases)
 2. Extract the /ttf/CascadiaCodePL.ttf font
 3. In Windows, Start => Settings => Search for "Font Settings" and open
-4. Drag the extracted .ttf file to the "Add fonts" control
+4. Drag the extracted .ttf file to the "Add fonts" control in the4 FOnt Settings window.

 ## Install and configure Windows Terminal (Windows host)
 1. Search for and install "Windows Terminal" from the Windows Store